kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

    - select 'Create C# Script' from the pop-up options
    - when the script icon shows up in the Asset panel, name it 'Controller'

 **To Edit in Visual Studio**
-   - Double-click the script icon in the Asset Panel
+   - Double-click the 'Controller' script icon in the Asset Panel
    - Visual Studio should open with the script displayed

 **Check** The Filename and the ClassName to make sure they match - otherwise you will get an error when you try to attach the script to a gameObject.